Tradefeeds-Financial-data-API/Analyst-Ratings-API/README.md

 <h2>Customer support</h2>

-In case that you encounter a data issue or you want to have more features added to the API, <a href="mailto:support@tradefeeds.com">please contact us at</a>.</p>
+In case that you encounter a data issue or you want to have more features added to the API, please contact us at support@tradefeeds.com.

 <h2>Legal</h2>